Insight

 Steady US loan returns stood in stark contrast to other risk assets

-As the Federal Reserve pauses interest rate increases (or decreases rates), it can have both direct and indirect positive effects on the leveraged loan market such as:
+The higher interest rate environment has put pressure on borrowers due to increased interest expense cost.
+However, as the Federal Reserve pauses interest rate increases (or decreases rates), it can have both direct and indirect positive effects on the leveraged loan market such as:

-• Improved debt serviceability: stable or lower interest rates reduce interest expense burden for companies, which can positively impact loan performance.
+• Improved debt serviceability: stable or lower interest rates reduce the interest expense burden for companies, which can positively impact loan performance.

 • Increased investor demand: when the Federal Reserve signals a pause in rate hikes, it may boost investor confidence and appetite for credit risk assets.